blakeyy/Ulectrified/README.md

 This section briefly describes how the screens are connected and what they do.
 Also the actions that need to be implemented are described.

 #### *Registration & Login:* <br />
+From the **Welcome** screen you can get either to the Registration or the Login (Link at the "Create new account" and "Log in" button respectively).
+In the **Registration** screen the credentials for a new account are filled into the form fields.
+The "Sign up" button creates a new user with the respective credentials and links to the Login screen.
+If the button "I already have an account" is clicked, you get directly linked to the Login screen.
+In the **Login** screen the login data can be inserted.
+By pressing "Log in" the user is logged in and moves to the Transition screen which is described in the [next section](#distinguish-between-seller--buyer-account).
-From the welcome you can get either to the registration or the login screen. <br />
+The "No account?
+Sign up" button can be pressed to get back to **Registration** screen. <br />
 ![image](https://user-images.githubusercontent.com/53949039/177569553-e064694e-76b3-495e-95fd-39c3d7c21f57.png) <br />

-#### *Distinguish between seller & buyer account:* <br />
+#### *Distinguish between seller & buyer account:*

-After logging in the transition screen helps to distinguish between seller and buyer.
-If the logged in user is a buyer, he is guided to the Buyer Homepage (upper screen) otherwise (he is a seller) he is guided to the seller homepage (lower screen).
+After logging in the Transition screen helps to distinguish between seller and buyer.
+If the logged in user is a buyer, he is moved to the Buyer Homepage (upper screen) otherwise (he is a seller) he is moved to the seller homepage (lower screen).
 ![image](https://user-images.githubusercontent.com/53949039/177571500-d8ae0e75-b362-497c-a081-b4feb735ee65.png) <br />

 #### *Seller Part:*